RegistryAccord/registryaccord-cli-ts/README.md

 ### What is This?

 This repository contains the source code for the official CLI for the RegistryAccord protocol.
-This tool allows developers to interact with the core functions of the protocol, such as creating identities and publishing content, directly from the terminal.
+This tool allows developers to interact with the core functions of the protocol, such as creating identities, managing sessions, and publishing content, directly from the terminal.

+### Documentation

+- README: quickstart for Docker and Node; examples for each command; JSON samples; troubleshooting.
+- Examples directory: ready‑to‑run scripts (bash/PowerShell) for demo commands.
+See [examples/README.md](examples/README.md) for details.
+- DECISIONS (ADRs): Architectural Decision Records documenting key design choices.
+See [docs/DECISIONS/](docs/DECISIONS/) for details.

 ### Current Status

-This CLI is an early-stage **Proof of Concept** built to validate the core technical ideas of the protocol.
-It is intended for early developers and advisors for feedback and is **not production-ready**.
-The primary goal is to provide a tangible way to "touch and feel" the protocol's core concepts of sovereign identity and content ownership.
+This CLI implements Phase 1 requirements for the RegistryAccord protocol, providing a complete set of commands for identity management, content creation, and content discovery.

 ### Prerequisites